ixdat/ixdat/README.rst

 Version
 -------
-This is the latest released version.
+This is the latest version.

 For changes up to this version, see `CHANGES.rst <https://github.com/ixdat/ixdat/blob/main/CHANGES.rst>`_